/bookmarks

 I like it when I can close the door

-This is my entry for Indie Web Carnival May 2024.
+This post is my entry for Indie Web Carnival May 2024.
 It’s my first time participating.

 I started making little zines like this (this is #4), and this seemed like a good topic for one.
 It’s fun making these.
 A cover and three spreads is just enough to make it challenging to come up with enough fun variations on a (graphic) theme.
 But it can also be done in 10 minutes.
 Low effort.
 Low stakes.
 But you make a thing!